OctopusDeploy/docs/docs/octopus-cloud/migrations.md

 ## Migrating from Octopus Cloud

-If Octopus Cloud is not the right fit for you and you would like to switch back to hosting Octopus Server on your own Infrastructure, we can provide a copy of the data from your instance.
+If Octopus Cloud is not the right fit for you, and you would like to switch back to hosting Octopus Server on your own Infrastructure, we can provide a copy of the data from your instance.

 ### How it Works